 Justice for Iran (JFI)- Mission Statement

 Established in July 2010, Justice for Iran (JFI) is a non-governmental, not-for-profit human rights organization.
-It aims to give a voice to the voiceless.

 The mission of JFI is to address and eradicate the practice of impunity that empowers officials of the Islamic Republic of Iran to perpetrate widespread human right violations against their citizens, and to hold them accountable for their actions.

 JFI unravels the truth and seeks justice for ethnic and religious minorities, LGBTs, women, and those who are persecuted because of their political beliefs.

 To achieve its mission, JFI researches, documents, validates, and litigates individual cases.
 It further raises public awareness and participates in human rights advocacy through the UN and the EU.

 In August 2016, JFI became a member of International Federation for Human Rights (FIDH).

 Yakın Ertürk, a graduate of Cornell University, served as a faculty member at the Department of Sociology, Middle East Technical University in